umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/minor-upgrades-for-umbraco-7.md

 ![](images/nuget-overwrite-dialog.png)
 ![](images/nuget-upgrade-overwrite.png)

-Now here comes the tricky bit: We'll be mean and overwrite your web.config file anyway.
-But we'll back it up so don't worry.
-(Plus you already had your own backup, right?)
+We will overwrite the `web.config` file.
+We'll back it up so don't worry.
 You can find the backup in `App_Data\NuGetBackup\20140320-165450\`.
-(The `20140320-165450` bit is the date and time when the backup occurred, which varies.)
-You can then merge your config files and make sure they're completely up to date.
+The `20140320-165450` bit is the date and time when the backup occurred, which varies.
+You can then merge your config files and make sure they're up to date.

 ## Upgrade manually from a zip file